newrelic-experimental/nri-universal-discovery/README.md

 ## Installation

-- Download `nri-universal-discovery` or compile and place the binary into a directory accessible by the Infrastructure Agent eg.
+- Download `nri-universal-discovery` from the releases section or compile and place the binary into a directory accessible by the Infrastructure Agent eg.

 ```
 /var/db/newrelic-infra/nri-universal-discovery